Do Not Watch [Infinite]

 It wasn't deep, but it hurt and caused blood to trickle out.

-Mommy licked her fingers excitedly, then ran off to find the medicine.
+Mom licked her fingers excitedly, then ran off to find the medicine.

 Her way of opening the cabinet was brutally straightforward.
 She simply clawed at the wooden door, tearing a hole through it, and rummaged inside.